nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Algorithms/BinarySearch/README.md

 - If the key is larger than the middle element, then the right side is used for the next search.

-3. This process is continued until the key is found or the total search space is exhausted.
+3.This process is continued until the key is found or the total search space is exhausted.

 ### How to Implement Binary Search?